dhemery/slicer/README.md

-# slicer-ng
+# Slicer
-slicer-ng is a TestNG DataProvider that slices and serves rows and columns from Excel spreadsheets.
+Slicer is a Java DSL for building iterators that slice and serve rows and columns from Excel spreadsheets.

+Uses include:

+* Creating DataProviders that yield values for parameterized tests in TestNG.
+* Uh... that's all I can think of so far.
+Maybe you have some ideas.

 ## Usage